jrichter-rhtap/pythoooon/README.md

-# Creating an application with a Python code sample
+# Creating an application with a Python code sample1

 **Note:** The Python code sample uses the **8081** HTTP port.